sowmyathogiti/Healthify/Contributions/Swaroopa/README.md

 - After first review on proposal based on the comments , I have updated user stories and also updated jira issues

  (https://github.com/sowmyathogiti/Healthify-NWMSU/commit/bad11e6457daf08978e9b7f94ff74bee720764dd)
+ ## Meetings:
+  Meetings and discussions in our team are captured in[Link](https://github.com/sowmyathogiti/Healthify-NWMSU/blob/master/Contributions/meetings)